Why we’re providing this service:

 What ages do you assess?

-Ages 18 years and older.
-At this time, we are not expecting to offer assessments to minors.
+Ages 3 years and older.
+At this time, we are offering assessments to minors on a case-by-case basis until 2023.

 Are deposits to hold my session spot refundable?